Fitzy1293/handyderivatives/README.md

 To get output that looks like this.
 LaTex output is included.

-**If you install with pip just run handyderivatives, this image was from before it was published with pip**
+**If you install with pip just run handyderivatives, this image was from before it was published with pip.**

 ![Placeholder](https://raw.githubusercontent.com/Fitzy1293/handyderivatives/main/output.png)